Researchers Find Critical Vulnerabilities in AMD's Ryzen and EPYC Processors, But They Gave the Chipmaker Only 24 Hours Before Making the Findings Public - Slashdot

 "MASTERKEY requires an attacker to be able to re-flash the BIOS with a specially crafted BIOS update"

 So this is a low impact problem.
-Yes they try to hype it but the fact is if anyone have access to a computer one should alwa
+Yes they try to hype it but the fact is if anyone have access to a computer one should always assume they can gain control.

+For just a few years ago people wouldn't even try to portrait it as a problem.

+The rest are similar things - bypassing security while still needing physical and/or elevated privileges.
+Yes there may be problems caused by this, no the problems aren't really bad.